1. Beginner guide

 Passcode or option (1-1): 1

-Now use the DUO app on your phone and respond to the received DUO notification.
-Press Approve on your DUO app when prompted.
-If the DUO authentication is successful you will see on your laptop:
+Now use the DUO app on your phone and respond to the received DUO notification by pressing Approve when prompted.
+If the DUO authentication is successful you will see in your laptop window:

 Success.
 Logging you in...